population-research/uganda-covid/response/wber_response.md

     We have rewritten the paper to reflect these arguments for fixed effects and provide more detail on each there.

+    [The fixed effects and random effects are identical, and there are no potentially endogenous explanatory variables, so probably just go with random effects.]

 3. Beyond the survey effects, you have lockdown measures that depend on the household’s survey date interacted with some disaggregated geography.
 These